The 10 best Silent Hill games of all time

 Released: 2003

-When life gives you lemons, make one of the best PS1 games of the era, and one pf the most highly-regarded horror games of all time.
+When life gives you lemons, make one of the best PS1 games and one of the most highly-regarded horror games ever.
 That's what Team Silent did when it created Silent Hill.
 Working with the PS1's limited technical capabilities, which could only render nearby chunks of the environment before the draw distance faded into a featureless mass of gray pixels, Team Silent's developers decided this limitation would be a good stand-in for fog.
 Suddenly, a technical problem became a deeply unsettling boon that helped to define the series' style and atmosphere.

 From the minute Harry Mason enters Silent Hill looking for his lost daughter, you're assaulted with its unsettling nothingness, and just knowing that something is out in the fog waiting for you is an instant nerve-frayer.
 Of course, not everything about Silent Hill was a happy accident.
-From its opening scene the game is full of deliberately unnerving set-pieces, like mauled dogs, blood-smeared walls, and the world's creepiest locker that promise pain and terror even when none is forthcoming.
+From its opening scene, the game is full of deliberately unnerving set-pieces, like mauled dogs, blood-smeared walls, and the world's creepiest locker.
 It's all about the build-up to fear, and the original Silent Hill is still the master of the slow, painful burn.

 1. Silent Hill 2